 NEONATAL INTENSIVE CARE CENTER (NICU)

 Healthy newborns are cared for in the family centered "well baby" newborn nursery.
-A seven-bed Continuing Care Nursery is a part of the larger Well Baby Nursery and provides care for healthy infants with minor medical problems.
+A Continuing Care Nursery is a part of the larger Well Baby Nursery and provides care for healthy infants with minor medical problems.

 FETAL CARE CENTER